rabbitmq/rabbitmq-oauth2-tutorial/README.md

 * [Service-Provider initiated logon](#service-provider-initiated-logon) - This is the default and traditional OAuth 2.0 logon mode.
 The user comes to the Management UI and clicks on the button "Click here to logon" which initiates the logon.
 The logon process starts in RabbitMQ, the Service Provider.
 * [Identity-Provider initiated logon](#identity-provider-initiated-logon) - This is a logon mode meant for web portals.
 Users navigate to RabbitMQ with a token already obtained by the web portal on behalf of the user.

+### Supported OAuth 2.0 flow

+Since RabbitMQ 3.10 the Management UI uses *Authorization Code flow with PKCE**.
+Because RabbitMQ is a single-page web application, it cannot safely store credentials such as the `client_id` and `client_secret` required by RabbitMQ to authenticate with the Authorization Server in order to get a token for the end-user.
+Therefore, we should configure the RabbitMQ OAuth client in the Authorization Server so that it does not require `client_secret`.
+This type of OAuth clients/applications are known as **public** or **non-confidential**.
+In UAA they are configured as `allowpublic: true`.

+Nevertheless, should your Authorization Server require a `client_secret` , we can configure it via `management.oauth_client_secret`.

 ### Service-Provider initiated logon